EVMS Roles and Responsibilities: Earned Value Analyst

 - Validating Estimates At Complete (EAC) and other critical data

-- Producing contract performance reports, such as the IPMR and IPMDAR
+- Producing contract performance reports, such as the IPMR, IPMDAR, or PARS CPP

 - Producing program performance reports for internal management use